Curriculum

 Core Mathematics (Mathematical Studies)

-This new level 3 qualification was introduced for first teaching in September 2014.
+This level 3 qualification was introduced for first teaching in September 2014.
 It is distinct from A Level mathematics and it should fit alongside a student’s main 16-18 programme.
-It is designed to be taken over two years and is half the size of an A level.
+Students study this in Year 12, taking two exams which are equally weighted in the summer of Year 12.

 Why study Core Maths?